 My best freelance gig to date came to me six months after I pitched.
 When I got the email, I had to do some quick research even to remember which company this was.

-You never know when the opportunity will present itself, so don’t give up prematurely.
-While you wait, keep pitching!
 You can’t throw your hands in the air and say, I’m just going to wait for them to come to me.
-It won’t happen for quite a while!
+It might not happen for quite a while!

 3. Do Your Best, Always!